Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport Capacity in Interacting Models

 In this section, we use this model to provide a numerical estimation of the CTC and compare it with the full ED results.
 To get a total estimate of the CTC from a given disorder realization, for every pair of LIOM configurations connected with nonzero off-diagonal elements, we find the resonances using Eq.~(\ref{eq:resonance_condition}) and, for simplicity, assume perfect transfer is allowed between the LIOM configurations if the resonance condition holds.
 Because this model builds off the non-interacting Anderson model, the charge transport resonances can be viewed approximately as ``extra'' charge transfer processes on top of those of the original Anderson insulator.
 Thus, when calculating the CTC, we can choose the maximum between the charge transferred by interaction-mediated CTRs and the $J = 0$ Anderson insulator CTC in this specific disorder realization.

 We show the distributions over disorder realizations of the CTC in this model with 2000 disorder realizations, up to $L=14$, in Figs.~\ref{fig:predicted_ctc_vs_real}(a)--(d).
 In Fig.~\ref{fig:predicted_ctc_vs_real}(e), we show the mean of the CTC predicted by this model compared to the ED calculation.
 This model, by construction, has a finite CTC in each sample, with a maximum possible value of $\max{[\text{CTC}_{\text{Anderson}}, 2]}$, and hence a finite average in the thermodynamic limit.
 Yet, the disorder-averaged CTC in this simple model seems to grow roughly linearly with $L$, with no signs of saturation at the system sizes accessible to ED.
-Furthermore, this simple model is roughly quantitatively accurate at high disorder strengths (where the perturbation theory is expected to be more accurate), up to $L=12$, after which the ED calculated CTC becomes larger than the predicted CTC of the model for all disorder strengths.
-We also note that the distributions of the CTC predicted by the first-order toy model are qualitatively (not quantitatively) accurate, predicting changing weights in the integer-valued peaks with increasing system size.
-Lastly, we verified that the CTRs in this toy model do not appear to be generically caused by abnormally large off-diagonal matrix elements.
+Furthermore, this simple model is roughly quantitatively accurate at high disorder strengths (where the perturbation theory is expected to be more accurate).
+We also note that the distributions of the CTC predicted by the first-order toy model appear to be qualitatively accurate, predicting changing weights in the integer-valued peaks with increasing system size.
+Lastly, we numerically verified that the CTRs in this toy model do not appear to be generically caused by abnormally large off-diagonal matrix elements.
 Rather, they are truly a manifestation of accidental near-degeneracies due to interaction induced level crossings.